What Ever Happened to Aunt Alice?: Release

-What Ever Happened to Aunt Alice? premiered theatrically in New York City on July 23, 1969 in 48 theatres and grossed $540,000 in its first week, placing number one at the box office in the United States.
+What Ever Happened to Aunt Alice? was given brief screenings at the Warfield Theatre in San Francisco in June 1969 before it premiered theatrically in New York City on July 23, 1969 in 48 theatres.
 It was subsequently given a wide release on August 20, 1969.
 The film opened the 1969 Cork Film Festival in Ireland, and received its European premiere in London on September 21, 1969.